Serial-ATA/all-things-audio/content/formats/musepack/sv8.md

 All packets are formatted using Key / Size / Payload.<br />
 Keys are 16 bits long.
 It's equivalent to the packet ID or type.<br />
-Size is a variable-size field :
+Size is a variable-size field:

 ```text
 bits, big-endian